SSU-DCN/stateful-migration-operator/docs/WEBHOOK_SETUP.md

 ### Webhook Configuration

-The webhook is configured via the `MutatingAdmissionWebhookConfiguration` resource:
+The webhook is configured via the `MutatingWebhookConfiguration` resource:

 - **Target**: Pods created in any namespace (except system namespaces)
 - **Operations**: CREATE operations only